APKirstein/clinics/refactor.md

 What is refactoring?
 Refactoring is to code what copy editing is to a piece of writing.
 Here is a useful definition from [sourcemaking.com](sourcemaking.com):

-**Refactor** (verb): to restructure software by applying a series of improvements without changing its observable behavior.
+**Refactor** (verb): to restructure software by applying a series of improvements without necessarily changing its observable behavior.

 That means we are improving our code in some concrete fashion.
 We will go through some improvements together, momentarily.